 Assistant Professor of Religion and Islamic Studies

-Nassima is the Jameel Lecturer in Islamic Studies at Cardiff University.
+Nassima Neggaz was the Jameel Lecturer in Islamic Studies at Cardiff University.
 Her research interests include Islamic Historiography, Sects and Identity Formation, Medieval Baghdad, Urban Landscape, Islamic Political Thought, Islamic Movements (medieval and modern), and Islamic Law.

 Ph.D., Arabic and Islamic Studies, Georgetown University

 Migration: Assistant Professor of Geography and International Studies

 Ilaria Giglioli is a human geographer and a scholar of migration, borders, and racialization, with a regional focus in the Mediterranean region (Southern Europe, Middle East and North Africa).
 More specifically, her research analyzes migration between North Africa and Europe, and the material and discursive production of the Mediterranean sea as the Southern Border of Europe.
 Her current book project, entitled Unmaking the Mediterranean border.
 Mediterraneanism, Colonial Mobilities and Postcolonial Migration, studies colonial and postcolonial migration between Italy and Tunisia, focusing on the creation and contestation of racialized boundaries between Italians and Tunisians, and how this translates into debates about the Mediterranean as a ‘civilizational divide’ between Europe and North Africa.